AlanFord/laser-training/README.md

 2. Using CamBam to process the DXF file to create g-code for use with the laser cutter
 3. Operating the laser cutter by loading and running the g-code file

-There is an "image" directory with images destined to be incorporated into the "overview".
+There is an "images" directory with images destined to be incorporated into the "overview".